Cycling in icy conditions

 At this time of year, with lying water now freezing over on thousands of roads, ice is just as much a problem as the sun low in the sky.
 Cycling UK, the national cycling charity, has therefore prepared seven tips for cyclists, and gathered advice from motoring organisations for driving around cyclists in icy conditions.

-Beyond our normal advice for cycling in traffic, Cycling UK advises cyclists to:
+Cycling UK advises cyclists to:

 1. Let out some air - grip is improved by increasing contact with the road.
 Letting a little air out from your tyres can make a real difference.